carpentries/docs.carpentries.org/source/community/community_session_host.rst

    - How are instructors sharing roles?
 Is there a lead instructor, or are you co-instructors?

 - Participants discuss instructor training checkout (5 minutes)
-   - Questions about the checkout process or workshop organization?
+   - Questions about the checkout process or workshop organisation?
    - Have you asked a question here yet?

 - Breakout Rooms (15 minutes)